Police community support officer: Powers

 Individual chief constables or commissioners can increase the discretionary powers their PCSOs use from the existing list.

 PCSO powers were further increased by the Anti-social Behaviour, Crime and Policing Act 2014 statute.
 This provided them with powers such as the power of a constable under Section 19 of PACE to seize any suspected criminal property or property suspected of being used in crime and further traffic FPN powers.

-Expansion of powers

 The Policing and Crime Act 2017 set out dramatic expansions to the role of PCSO.
 Section 28(4)(a) states a PCSO will be able to be designated with "any power or duty of a constable (other than a power or duty specified in Part 1 of Schedule 3B excluded powers and duties)".
 These excluded powers would be: